Warning: This post contains spoilers for Avengers: Infinity War.

 It’s all rather devastating — until you look at a calendar of the upcoming Marvel Cinematic Universe movies and realize that Spider-Man, Black Panther and the Guardians of the Galaxy cannot be gone for good.
 Spider-Man: Homecoming 2 is due out in 2019.
 Guardians of the Galaxy Vol. 3 is set for 2020.
 Black Panther just broke every box office record, and Disney is eager to make a sequel.

 But that probably won’t happen because Thanos’ seemingly random culling wasn’t so random after all.
-The characters who remain at the end of Infinity War offer a clue about the plot of Avengers 4.
+The characters who remain at the end of Infinity War offer a clue about the plot of Avengers: Endgame.

 The entire original Avengers team — with the possible exception of Hawkeye, who is curiously missing from the entire film — survived Thanos’ attack.
-Presumably, Iron Man, Captain America, Thor, Black Widow, the Hulk and Hawkeye will reunite one last time in Avengers 4 to fight Thanos and bring back their friends.
+Presumably, Iron Man, Captain America, Thor, Black Widow, the Hulk and Hawkeye will reunite one last time in Avengers: Endgame to fight Thanos and bring back their friends.
 By the end of that movie, some of the original Avengers will die.
 Some of them will ride off into the sunset.
 The marketing campaign will use old movie cliches like “one last job” or “this time, it’s personal.”
-The title — which Marvel has yet to reveal — will be something spoiler-heavy like Avengers: Resurrection.

 And then there’s the way that our heroes “died.”
 Floating into the aether feels less permanent than a stab wound or an explosion.
 Just imagine that stunning disintegration sequence in reverse, the pieces slowly coming together to regenerate the heroes we thought we lost.